Withdrawal and Refunds (Credit)

 New students cannot withdraw online via webCentral their first quarter of enrollment.
 Anyone withdrawing from their last class cannot withdraw online.
 New students and those students withdrawing from all classes for the quarter must contact the Student Support Center.
 Students who withdraw from all of their courses in the quarter must also submit the University of Denver student withdrawal form.

 Please note: Policies and procedures may be different for the non-credit Enrichment Program.

 10 Week Class (meeting online or once a week)

 - 100% - Class withdrawal during the first week of the quarter (Monday - Friday); Class will not appear on transcript.

 - 75% - Class withdrawal during the second week of the quarter (Monday - Friday); Grade is recorded as a withdrawal (W) on transcript.

-- 50% - Class withdrawal Monday and Tuesday the third week of the quarter; Grade is recorded as a withdrawal (W) on transcript.
+- 50% - Class withdrawal during the third week of the quarter (Monday-Friday); Grade is recorded as a withdrawal (W) on transcript.

-- 0% - Class withdrawal beginning Wednesday the third week of the quarter; Grade is recorded as a withdrawal (W) on transcript.
+- 0% - Class withdrawal beginning the fourth week of the quarter; Grade is recorded as a withdrawal (W) on transcript.